-- 9. In conjunction with the Leader, to oversee the Hillingdon Improvement Programme and authorise expenditure on it. - 10.
-Subject to the endorsement of the Leader of the Council and relevant Cabinet Member(s), to authorise the transfer of non-executive powers under delegated authority granted by Council to another body in the best interests of the London Borough of Hillingdon.
+- 7. In conjunction with the Leader of the Council, to oversee the Hillingdon Improvement Programme and authorise expenditure on it. - 8.
+Subject to the endorsement of the Leader of the Council and relevant Cabinet Member(s), to authorise the transfer of non-executive powers under delegated authority granted by Council to another body in the best interests of the London Borough of Hillingdon. - 9.
+To exercise all matters relating to Section 36 of the Counter Terrorism & Security Act 2015 in respect of the duty on local authorities and partners of local [CHANNEL] panels to provide support for people vulnerable to being drawn into terrorism (PREVENT AGENDA) and to establish joint [CHANNEL] panel arrangements with other local authorities.